-WATCH: Martin Flores goes nuts after making ace at Wyndham Championship
+WATCH: Two golfers go nuts after making aces at Wyndham Championship

+Sunday was a day for holes in one at the Wyndham Championship.

-Martin Flores needed a miracle on Sunday to get into contention at the Wyndham Championship, which he will not get despite a 63 in the final round, though he did walk away with this sweet ace on the 16th hole.
+It started with Martin Flores, who needed a miracle on Sunday to get into contention at the Wyndham Championship.
+He will not vie for the title, despite a 63 in the final round, though he did walk away with this sweet ace on the 16th hole.

 Flores hit an 8-iron at the 171-yard par-3 16th to get to 15 under for the tournament, which is where he finished.
 Then he lost his mind, which you should certainly do when you make an ace in the final regular season round of the 2016-17 PGA Tour season.